Proyecto-XCS-21-22/xcs-environment-project/README.md

     mvn wildfly:deploy
     cd ..

-Surf to [http://localhost:8080/web-0.0.1-SNAPSHOT ](http://localhost:8080/web-0.0.1-SNAPSHOT) to see
-your web.
-You have to create a index.html, or a Servlet inside the web subproject in order to see something.
+Surf to [http://localhost:8080/web-0.0.1-SNAPSHOT ](http://localhost:8080/web-0.0.1-SNAPSHOT) to see your web.
+You have to create an `index.html`, or a Servlet inside the web subproject in order to see something.

     mkdir -p web/src/main/webapp
     echo "hello world" > web/src/main/webapp/index.html